frengor/UltimateAdvancementAPI/README.md

 Feel free to open issues or pull requests.
 Feature requests can be done opening an issue, the `enhancement` tag will be applied by maintainers.

-For pull requests, use the formatting style settings present in [`.editorconfig`](./.editorconfig) file.
+For pull requests, use the formatting style settings present under `.idea/codeStyles` folder.

 ## Credits